 Beebe is surprised by a visit from her ex-fiancé, Vincent Bostick.
 He brings shocking news.
 Reluctantly, Beebe decides to move back home, to face the past and renew a relationship with her father.
 Time and again, unexpected sights and sounds invade her memories.
 They can be both fiends and friends, welcoming and alarming.

-Oddly enough, the first person Beebe meets upon her return is a young man who’s new in town.
-Yates Strand is also chasing the secret behind the homeless woman.
-He has another story to tell.
+The first person Beebe meets upon her return is a young man who’s new in town.
+The story Yates Strand tells adds a new facet to Beebe’s search for a proper goodbye.